-If a person with a respiratory infection sneezes directly in your face, yes, penetration can occur; however, this is true of most masks.
+If a person with a respiratory infection sneezes directly in your face, penetration can occur; however, this is true of most masks.
 The viruses travel on water droplets and aerosols.
 If a person sneezes, for example, 3 to 4 feet from you, because the mask is “water-resistant”, the mask repels the droplets and aerosols.
 (See below.
 Water poured from a height of one inch does not penetrate the mask.)
 Once the virus touches the copper, a rapid inactivation of the viruses occurs.
 This is known as contact kill.
-Also, the copper mesh deposits copper in the nasal area.
-Also, the copper mesh deposits copper in the nasal area, potentially providing extra protection.
+Also, the copper mesh deposits copper in the nose, potentially providing extra protection.
 (See User Comments)

 Q. Can I wear the mask during my workouts at the gym?

 A. Wearing the mask or insert (or any mask) during strenuous exercising is not recommended.
 Breathing is impeded, even with the copper mesh mask.
 Overheating may occur.
 Also, you will be placing a lot of moisture from your breath on the mask.
 This will cause rapid tarnishing that will appear as dark areas on the mask located by your nose and mouth.